GroanKing05/issp-project/README.md

 ### 1. ECG Signal Filtering using Adaptive Filters

-This project focuses on filtering a noisy ECG signal using various adaptive filters in both stationary and non-stationary conditions:

-- **Recursive Least Squares (RLS)**
-- **Least Mean Squares (LMS)**
-- **Steepest Descent Algorithm**

-The goal is to analyze the performance of each filter in denoising the ECG signal under different statistical conditions.
+This project focuses on filtering a noisy ECG signal using various adaptive filters like the **Recursive Least Squares (RLS)**, **Least Mean Squares (LMS)**, **Steepest Descent Algorithm** in both stationary and non-stationary conditions.
+The goal was to analyze the performance of each filter in denoising the ECG signal under different statistical conditions.

 ### 2. Kalman Filter for Motion Tracking

 The second problem involves applying the **Kalman filter** for tracking the motion of a vehicle from a fixed, stationary reference point.
-The Kalman filter is used for:
+The Kalman filter is used for state prediction and update using measurements.

-- **State Prediction**
-- **Measurement Update**

 This helps estimate the trajectory of the vehicle in the presence of noise and uncertainty.

 ## Contents